 Air Pollution PPT and PDF for Free Download

-If a pure and natural atmosphere is considered to be clean then in the present condition we cannot find natural atmosphere because chemical contents in atmosphere are enhanced.
-For example, content of carbon dioxide in natural atmosphere was 280ppm and now in current atmosphere it is 370.0^3ppm, likewise, methane was 0.750ppm and at present it is 1.77^4ppm, nitrous oxide was 0.270ppm and now it is 0.318^5ppm.
-To give a precise meaning of air pollution is a complex thing and can state that pollution began to include in air when human beings started burning fuels.
+If a pure and natural atmosphere is considered to be clean then in the present condition we cannot find a natural atmosphere because chemical contents in the atmosphere are enhanced.
+For example, the content of carbon dioxide in the natural atmosphere was 280ppm and now in the current atmosphere it is 370.0^3ppm, likewise, methane was 0.750ppm and at present, it is 1.77^4ppm, nitrous oxide was 0.270ppm and now it is 0.318^5ppm.
+To give a precise meaning of air pollution is a complex thing and can state that pollution began to include in the air when human beings started burning fuels.

 Primary Pollutants and Secondary Pollutants: